 4. Summary of Application of Charges for New Infrastructure

-Without prejudice to any of the principles set out elsewhere in these Charging Arrangements, NAV charges for new infrastructure in typical arrangements are set out in Table 6.
+Without prejudice to any of the principles set out elsewhere in these Charging Arrangements, NAV charges for new infrastructure in typical arrangements are set out in Table 6 - Charges for New Infrastructure.